 - observation with no intervention.
-A baby’s tear ducts may spontaneously unblock before the age of nine months
+A baby’s tear ducts may spontaneously unblock before the age of 12 months

 - if the baby’s tear duct doesn’t unblock by itself, it may be necessary to professionally ‘pop’ the membrane.
 This is a small operation that requires a general anaesthestic

 - deep massage of the nasolacrimal duct for babies may be ordered, but it is difficult to do well

 - antibiotics, to treat any bacterial infections

 - surgery, to make a drainage hole from the tear duct system into the nose (dacryocystorhinostomy or DCR).